Pathway to Social Work Licensure

 For California applications: The California Board of Behavioral Sciences (BBS) confirms that “additional coursework is not required” for graduates of the Master of Social Work (MSW) program at the USC Suzanne Dworak-Peck School of Social Work.

-For applications outside California: To request a letter of support or completion of a form in support of an application for associate registration (ASW) or license (LMSW or LCSW), please email the Office of Academic Affairs: Include your name while enrolled in the program, USC student ID, start and end dates (month/year) of enrollment, and graduation date.
-Complete the form and attach the file to your email message.
-The MSW Program Director (or their designee) will review your form and (a) provide their signature and/or (b) inform you of any discrepancy between your request and your academic record.
+For applications outside California: To request a letter of confirmation or to complete a form for associate registration (ASW) or licensure (LMSW or LCSW), email the Office of Academic Affairs, Academic and Career Enhancement (ACE) at sdp.licensing@usc.edu.
+Your email should include your name as enrolled in the program, your USC student ID, the start and end dates (month/year) of your enrollment, and your graduation date.
+Fill out the form (you may need to review your transcripts) and attach the completed form to your email.
+The MSW Program Director or their designee will review your form and either (a) sign it or (b) notify you of any discrepancies between your request and your academic record.
+Please note that state licensure requirements may have changed since you completed your coursework, which could require additional coursework.

 Please note that requests will be processed within 60 days from the time of receipt.